2017 FC Irtysh Pavlodar season

-The 2017 FC Irtysh Pavlodar season is the 26th successive season that the club will play in the Kazakhstan Premier League, the highest tier of association football in Kazakhstan.
-Irtysh will also participate in the Kazakhstan Cup and the Europa League.
+The 2017 season was the 26th successive season that FC Irtysh Pavlodar played in the Kazakhstan Premier League, the highest tier of association football in Kazakhstan.
+Irtysh also participated in the Kazakhstan Cup and the Europa League.

 Season events

 On 9 August, Dimitar Dimitrov resigned as manager of the club, with Sergei Klimov being appointed in a caretaker capacity the next day.
 Vyacheslav Hroznyi was appointed as the club's new manager on 17 August.